candoizo/aavegotchi-node-lib/README.md

 # aavegotchi-lib-node 👻📦

-A general Node.js SDK with type-safe definitions from the official Aavegotchi GraphQL endpoints!
+A Node.js package for type-safe definitions from the official Aavegotchi GraphQL endpoints!

 Clone and try the `demo/` with: `cd demo/ && yarn && yarn test`